rena-w/SW-FINAL-PROJECT/README.md

 # Methodology
 *This is one of the most important sections.
 A scientific paper should provide enough information that another scientist would be able to replicate the results.
 You don't have to cover every single detail of how your code is implemented, etc, but you should minimally describe any processing you apply to the data, as well as the specific statistical tests you use.
 This section should also formalize your hypotheses.
 If you decide to create a Github repository (see extra-credit section), you may cite portions of the code where appropriate.*

 In this section, I will cover the process of cleaning the data, processing it, and my reasoning for each decision.
-I will also discuss the different statistical tests I decided to use for the analytic part of this project.
+I will also briefly describe the code used to format, organize, and sort the data for usage.
+Finally, I will discuss the different statistical tests I used and the purpose of each test.

-## Cleaning the data

 Unfortunately, something was wrong with the formatting of the original data, so I had to convert it into text and reformat the dataset before I could do anything else.
 Each entry was already on its own line, so the initial challenge was separating the items within each individual entry.
 I also had to make sure they were all in the same order, since the original dataset seemed to be inconsistent with the order of their variables.

-Once I got the entries separated, my focus then turned to the lexical content of each headline.
 I really underestimated the amount of issues I would run into as I continued to work with the headlines — especially because I just had so much of them to account for — so the code I wrote kept getting longer and more complicated.

 ### **Working with the text**
+Once I got the entries separated, my focus then turned to the lexical content of each headline.

 **Items I removed and why they were problematic:**
 1. **Punctuation** and other **non-alphanumeric characters**

     This includes things like commas, periods, ellipses, apostrophes, and any other character that isn't an alphabetic letter.
-These would have interfered with the counting of character length and incorrectly report a higher length.
+These would have interfered with the counting of CL, incorrectly yielding a higher count.

+2. hashtags

-2. hashtags — treated as one single word (+=1 in word count) but ignored for character count, since hashtags are often several words in sequence with no spaces
+    Although hashtags are often made up of several words in sequence, since there are deliberately no spaces used, it is meant to be read and treated as one single word (+=1 in word count). but ignored for character count, Like punctuation, these items would result in an incorrect CL.
-    - this results in an incorrect judgement — it would indicate that there are LWs in that entry when there aren't (false positive)
 3. Items that consisted of only numeric digits

-    - when counting words, the input was the entire entry.
+    when counting words, the input was the entire entry.
 I first replaced all instances of digits

 **Category** — the genre of news for each article
 - Other than the recategorization I mentioned earlier, this column didn't need to be changed very much.